deepikagarg01/AI-Quaranteams/README.md

 ### How can technology help?

-We can help to simply the job of all rescue teams deployed for ensuring the social distancing in an area.
-Restricted movements can be allowed in Schools, Colleges , Manufacturing Industries ,Public and Private Sectors Workplace.
+We can help to simplify the job of all rescue teams deployed for ensuring the social distancing in an area.
+Restricted movements can be allowed in Schools, Colleges, Manufacturing Industries ,Public and Private Sectors Workplace.

 ### The idea

-Our Solution can be deployed to all the area under CCTV Scrutiny , where CCTV feed will be used to find the social distancing violations happening with in the area.
+Our Solution can be deployed to all the area under CCTV Scrutiny, where CCTV feed will be used to find the social distancing violations happening with in the area.
 The data obtained from CCTV feed can be used to notify the Local Administrator about the current situation of the region and take the necessary actions.

 ## Demo video
 ![Watch the video](demo_video/AI_Quaranteams_demo_video.gif)